 Sensory Activities for Seniors with Dementia

-Sensory activities engage the five senses and can be both calming and stimulating.
+Sensory activities engage the five senses and can be both relaxing and stimulating.
 These activities are particularly beneficial for patients in the later stages of dementia, providing comfort and reducing anxiety.
 Here is the list of ideas:

-- Listen to their favourite music
+- Listen to your favourite music

 - Create a sensory garden